-The National Institute for Health and Care Excellence (NICE) recommends that people with mild to moderate depression take part in about three sessions a week, lasting about 45 minutes to one hour, over 10 to 14 weeks.
+The National Institute for Health and Care Excellence (NICE) recommends that people with mild to moderate depression take part in about 3 sessions a week, lasting about 45 minutes to one hour, over 10 to 14 weeks.

 Your GP can help you decide what type of activity will suit you.
-The Active Scotland website can also help with finding an activity.

 Other help for depression